fbpx

 FAQs

-Please refer to our 2023 Polices page for information on refunds and cancellations.
+Please refer to our 2025 Enrollment Policies for information on refunds and cancellations.

 If you have any further questions regarding on-site camp, please contact our Customer Experience team at (202) 625-1921 or email us at customercare@headfirstcamps.com